Piping/dotfiles/README.md

   - crafted UX that is modern and prove its quality in details
   - search visual selection with */# key
   - straightforward buffer list management
-  - quick and accurate file search using fzf
+  - quick and accurate file search using fzf, also (commits,grep,commands, history ...)
   - user-firendly and efficient undotree panel
   - works without any plugins if thats your style